ais-one/cookbook/README.md

 Refer to **example-app/config/index.js**

-If there are many config variables, you can split it up into other folders and files in the **app/example-app/config** folder
+If there are many config variables, you can split it up into other folders and files in the **example-app/config** folder

-You can override the configuraions using .env.[NODE_ENV] files, e.g. .env.development or .env.production in **app/example-app**
+You can override the configuraions using .env.[NODE_ENV] files, e.g. .env.development or .env.production in **example-app**

 ### Making your own backend custom app

-You can create your own folder with your custom app, **app/another-example-app-project**
+You can create your own folder with your custom app, **another-example-app-project**

 Use the **example-app** as a template

 ### Choosing which backend custom app to run

-Set the application you want to run in **app/appname.js**
+Set the application you want to run in **appname.js**

 For example select either **example-app** or **another-example-app-project**